fredo-editor/fredo-editor.github.io/about.md

 us a different perspective of the same data, with some very useful insights.

 ## How is it useful ?
-The main purpose of Fredo-Editor is to help visualize the frequency domain image transformations.
+The main purpose of Fredo-Editor is to help visualize frequency domain image transformations.
 The frequency domain is very helpful in removing periodic/coherent noise is images.
 It can also be used to help design frequency domain filters.

 ## Where do I report bugs or feature requests ?